makingspace/OfflineRequestManager/README.md

-OfflineRequestManager is a Swift framework for ensuring that network requests are sent even if the device is offline or the app is terminated
+OfflineRequestManager is a Swift framework for ensuring that network requests are sent even if the device is offline or the app is terminated.
 ## Usage

 OfflineRequestManager works by enqueuing OfflineRequest objects wrapping the network request being performed and observering the current network reachability using Alamofire.
 If the app is already online, then it will be performed immediately.
 The simplest implementation would be something like this: